jqqjj/grace-listener/README.md

 ## Run Args:
 * **daemon** &nbsp;&nbsp; Run app as a daemon

+## Features
+* Will not close connections including http actively.
+* Old process will not exit until all connections are completed and closed.
+* Restart gracefully is not implemented on windows but you can develop and run your business codes on it.

 ## Thanks:
 * [mitchellh/go-ps](https://github.com/mitchellh/go-ps) &nbsp;&nbsp; Find, list, and inspect processes from Go (golang).